Graph Neural Networks Powered by Encoder Embedding for Improved Node Learning: Conclusion

-\begin{IEEEbiography} [{ }]{Cencheng Shen received the BS degree in Quantitative Finance from National University of Singapore in 2010, and the PhD degree in Applied Mathematics and Statistics from Johns Hopkins University in 2015.
-He is an associate professor in the Department of Applied Economics and Statistics at University of Delaware.
-His research interests include graph embedding, dependence measures, and neural networks.} \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Youngser Park received the B.E. degree in electrical engineering from Inha University in Seoul, Korea in 1985, the M.S. and Ph.D. degrees in computer science from The George Washington University in 1991 and 2011 respectively.
+\begin{IEEEbiography} [{ }]{Shiyu Chen received the B.E. degree in computer science from Sun Yat-sen University, Guangzhou, China, in 2024, and the M.S. degree in data science from Johns Hopkins University in 2025.
+His research interests include graph neural networks, random graph models, and statistical learning on graphs.} \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Cencheng Shen is a Principal Research Data Scientist at Microsoft Research.
+He received the BS degree in Quantitative Finance from the National University of Singapore, and the PhD degree in Applied Mathematics and Statistics from Johns Hopkins University.
+Prior to joining Microsoft Research, he was an Associate Professor in the Department of Applied Economics and Statistics at the University of Delaware.} \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Youngser Park received the B.E. degree in electrical engineering from Inha University in Seoul, Korea in 1985, the M.S. and Ph.D. degrees in computer science from The George Washington University in 1991 and 2011 respectively.
 From 1998 to 2000 he worked at the Johns Hopkins Medical Institutes as a senior research engineer.
 From 2003 until 2011 he worked as a senior research analyst, and has been an associate research scientist since 2011 then research scientist since 2019 in the Center for Imaging Science at the Johns Hopkins University.
-At Johns Hopkins, he holds joint appointments in the The Institute for Computational Medicine and the Human Language Technology Center of Excellence.
+At Johns Hopkins, he holds joint appointments in the Mathematical Institute for Data Science and the Human Language Technology Center of Excellence.
 His current research interests are clustering algorithms, pattern classification, and data mining for high-dimensional and graph data.} \end{IEEEbiography} \begin{IEEEbiography} [{ }]{Carey E. Priebe received the BS degree in mathematics from Purdue University in 1984, the MS degree in computer science from San Diego State University in 1988, and the PhD degree in information technology (computational statistics) from George Mason University in 1993.
 From 1985 to 1994 he worked as a mathematician and scientist in the US Navy research and development laboratory system.
 Since 1994 he has been a professor in the Department of Applied Mathematics and Statistics at Johns Hopkins University.
 His research interests include computational statistics, kernel and mixture estimates, statistical pattern recognition, model selection, and statistical inference for high-dimensional and graph data.
 He is a Senior Member of the IEEE, an Elected Member of the International Statistical Institute, a Fellow of the Institute of Mathematical Statistics, and a Fellow of the American Statistical Association.} \end{IEEEbiography}

 \if0\blind {